igarciadelamo/twitbot-reminder/README.md

  }
 ```

-Change the config file (properties.json), with the twitter credentials and your twitter nickname.
+Change the config file (properties.json), with your twitter credentials and your twitter nickname.

 ```json
  {